-- To Sort the Results of the Search - Select either the Display Oldest Message First or the Newest Message First from the View menu. - To Define Your Search Criteria for Specific Log File Entries - Select the Change Search Criteria button in the Log File Viewer window (Figure 3-12). - ▼ To Specify the Start Date, Start Time, End Date, and End Time - 1.
+- To sort the results of the search, select either the Display Oldest Messages First or the Newest Messages First from the View menu. - ▼ To Define Your Search Criteria for Specific Log File Entries - 1.
+Select the Change Search Criteria button in the Log File Viewer window (FIGURE 3-21). - 2.
+Specify the Start Date, Start Time, End Date, and End Time - a.
 Move the pointer to the "From" field text field.

-Enter the time in 24-hour format (see Figure 3-13).
-The "From" time defaults to the time that the log was created. - 2.
+Enter the time in 24-hour format (FIGURE 3-22).
+The "From" time defaults to the time that the log was created.

+b.
 Move the pointer to the "To" text field.

 Enter the time and date field.
 The "To" time defaults to the current time.
-See Figure 3-13.
+See FIGURE 3-22.